-Sacklers Reject Demand They Surrender Personal Wealth To Settle Opioid Claims
+Sacklers Reject Demand That They Surrender Personal Wealth To Settle Opioid Claims

 Two attorneys general directly involved in the talks predicted in the email that the company will now file for bankruptcy "imminently."

-"States have already begun preparations for handling the bankruptcy proceedings," wrote Josh Stein, North Carolina's state attorney general, and Herbert Slatery, attorney general for the state of Tennessee.
+"States have already begun preparations for handling the bankruptcy proceedings," wrote Josh Stein, North Carolina's state attorney general, and Herbert Slatery, attorney general for Tennessee.

 "The Sacklers refused to budge," the email concluded, "and have declined to offer any counterproposal."

-The email, first reported by the Associated Press, was sent Saturday to other state attorneys general.
+The email, first reported by The Associated Press, was sent Saturday to other state attorneys general.
 It details an offer made to the Sacklers that would have forced them to pay billions of dollars to compensate states for their role helping to fuel the prescription opioid epidemic.

 The deal would also have forced Purdue Pharma into bankruptcy proceedings while dissolving the Sacklers' overseas opioid business.

-But in a statement emailed to NPR Sunday night, the drug firm suggested a deal might still be possible.
+But in a statement emailed to NPR Sunday night, the drug company suggested a deal might still be possible.

 "Purdue Pharma believes a settlement that benefits the American public now is a far better path than years of wasteful litigation and appeals," the statement said.
 "Those negotiations continue and we remain dedicated to a resolution that genuinely advances the public interest."